 - The Board of Directors, at the meeting held on 24 Ramadan 1442 H corresponding to May 6, 2021, approved the distribution of cash dividends to the company's shareholders for the first half of the fiscal year ending on September 30, 2021 amounted 38,100,000 Saudi Riyals at 0.75 Saudi Riyals per share, to the shareholders of the company who own its shares on the day of the meeting Assembly registered in the company's shareholders' register at the Depository Center at the end of the second trading day following the day of the company's ordinary general assembly.
-On 21 Shawwal 1442 H, corresponding to June 2, 2021, the cash dividends were transferred to the eligible shareholders. - The Board of Directors, at his meeting held on 8 Jumada Al-Awwal 1443 H corresponding to 12 December 2021 approved the distribution of cash dividends amounted 50,800,00 Saudi Riyals to its Shareholders of the company for the second half of the fiscal year ended September 30, 2021, at 1 Saudi Riyal per share, for the shareholders on 26 Jumada Al-Awwal 1443 H corresponding to December 30, 2021.
-The eligibility is for shareholders who own the shares on the date of eligibility and who are registered in the company's shareholders' register at Securities Depository Center Company (Edaa) by the end of second trading day following the eligibility date.
-The cash dividends will be transferred to the eligible shareholders on 9 Jumada Al-Thani 1443 H corresponding to January 12, 2022. - The ordinary general assembly of the shareholders of the company, which was held on 3 Rajab 1442 H corresponding to February 15, 2021, approved the recommendation of the Board of Directors on 7 Jumada Al-Awwal 1442 H corresponding to December 22, 2020 to distribute cash dividends to the company's shareholders for the fiscal year ended September 30, 2020 amounting to 50,800,000 Saudi Riyals at the rate of 1 Saudi Riyal per share, for the company's shareholders owning its shares on the day of the meeting and who are registered in the company's shareholders' register at the Depository Center at the end of the second trading day following the day of the company's ordinary general assembly.
+On 21 Shawwal 1442 H, corresponding to June 2, 2021, the cash dividends were transferred to the eligible shareholders. - The ordinary general assembly of the shareholders of the company, which was held on 3 Rajab 1442 H corresponding to February 15, 2021, approved the recommendation of the Board of Directors on 7 Jumada Al-Awwal 1442 H corresponding to December 22, 2020 to distribute cash dividends to the company's shareholders for the fiscal year ended September 30, 2020 amounting to 50,800,000 Saudi Riyals at the rate of 1 Saudi Riyal per share, for the company's shareholders owning its shares on the day of the meeting and who are registered in the company's shareholders' register at the Depository Center at the end of the second trading day following the day of the company's ordinary general assembly.
 On February 25, 2021, the cash dividends were transferred to the eligible shareholders.